 Once you have identified the stages of your project you can visualize your workflow with a Kanban board.

 Workflows are used to map out the phases that each task has to go through before it’s finished.
 Typical workflows include the following three columns: To Do, In Progress, Done (or Complete).
 However, with the right tool, you can also edit and create your own Kanban workflows to match your project requirements.
 By setting predefined workflows you can use the same progress stages repeatedly for similar projects.

-Default Kanban workflow
+Default Kanban workflow in Paymo

 Workflows are suitable for segmenting your work into essential stages.
 Thus, you can add anything that fits the needs of your project, industry, and team.
 Depending on the tool you’re using, you might work with a Backlog as well.
 You can create separate lists for tasks according to their urgency and priority (high, average, low).

-Another way of prioritizing tasks is through color coding.
+Another way of prioritizing tasks is through color-coding.
 You can associate colors with lists and tasks for visual prioritization.
 For example, red might represent tasks of higher priority than green ones that could represent a lower priority or a done status.
 Prioritization is optional but very effective if you have a series of tasks that depend on each other.
 Remember to follow your team’s guidelines when applying these changes.